 - built-in safety lever for reinforcement during inversion therapy

-Priced at $77.99, this model falls near the average cost for gravity boots, and an average global rating of 4 out of 5 stars shows just how much satisfaction these teeter gravity boots have already provided worldwide.
+This model falls near the average cost for gravity boots, and an average global rating of 4 out of 5 stars shows just how much satisfaction it’s already provided worldwide.

 Are Gravity Boots Pulling You In?